tparker1/chlora_plots/README.md

 ## Step 1: masking/create_masks.ipynb

 ### Initialize
-Initialize the masking process with an encompassing bounding box (of min/max lon/lat indices).
+Initialize the masking process with an encompassing bounding box (of min/max lon/lat **indices**).
 _Give **indices** for a box that is at least larger than all of the polygons you are interested in._

 Example: for the _Arrigo et al 2017 Sample Areas.shp_ regions, I use initial bounds:

 >minx_index, maxx_index, miny_index, maxy_index = "11800", "13029", "2894", "2325"

-``visual check`` can help you decide if your bounding box is appropriate.
+``visual check`` Plots the current bounding box on a map of Greenland.

 ### load polygons